ruteee/Dagger/README.md

 in the root folder.

 ## How to use?
+You can run the executor in a linux terminal, with the following comand:

+        python3 ./executor.py workflow.json

+where "workflow" is the name of your workflow file

 Each workflow file (DAG) must contain a list of tasks, where each task is also defined as an object containg the following attributes:

     * number - The task ID.